 No, horses are definitely not going to be the first animals humans can understand.
 They appear at the top of this list solely because of a very important talking horse: Hans.
 In the early 1900s, a trainer and his horse Hans went around Berlin, Germany, showing off the horse’s “amazing” cognitive abilities.
 The horse could answer simple questions by tapping its hoof on the ground a certain number of times.
 Researchers later discovered, however, that the horse was responding to the trainer’s body language, not what was actually being said.

 This gave birth to what researchers call the “Clever Hans” phenomenon, which is when any animal appears to understand language but is actually just using other cues to determine how to respond.
-It’s an important phenomenon to keep in mind whenever claims surface of talking animals, because animals can very often act like they understand even when they don’t.
+It’s an important phenomenon to keep in mind whenever claims surface of animals and language abilities, because animals can very often act like they understand even when they don’t.

 Verdict: Not Possible At All